Hanumangarh: Early modern period

 Hanumangarh was the kingdom of Bhati Rajputs and hence its earlier name was Bhatner.
-The Bhati Rajputs were vassals of the Mughal Emperors up until the death of Aurangzeb in 1707.
 Maharaja Surat Singh Rathore (b.1787 – d.1828) of Bikaner State won this fort on Tuesday.
 Since Tuesday is the auspicious day of the Hindu deity Hanuman, Surat Singh renamed Bhatner to "Hanumangarh" - the Fort of Hanuman the Hindu-deity.
-A 1700-year-old Bhatner fort is situated in the middle of Hanumangarh Town, the description of which can be found in Ain-i-Akbari.
+The 1700-year-old Bhatner fort is situated in the middle of Hanumangarh Town, the description of which can be found in Ain-i-Akbari.
 A famous Bhadrakali temple is situated near the town on the banks of Ancient Sarasvati river(Ghaggar river).

 Demographics

 According to 2011 Indian Census, Hanumangarh had a total population of 150,958, of which 79,709 were males and 71,249 were females.
 Population within the age group of 0 to 6 years was 18,094.
 The total number of literates in Hanumangarh was 102,149, which constituted 67.7% of the population with male literacy of 73.6% and female literacy of 61.1%.
 The effective literacy rate of 7+ population of Hanumangarh was 76.9%, of which male literacy rate was 83.8% and female literacy rate was 69.28%.
 The Scheduled Castes and Scheduled Tribes population was 25,486 and 2,463 respectively.
 Hanumangarh had 30022 households in 2011.